-Originally, DJs were hybrid curator-performers who would select and play sets of the day's hottest records on turntables—the eponymous "discs"—and use complex analog techniques to tweak the music as it played.
-DJs still do all of this today—although the analog techniques have largely been replaced with digital software—but they also have a new medium: the remix.
-Today, remixes are released as standalone recordings, granting songs with slowing sales the opportunity to be revitalized in a new genre.
+Originally, DJs were hybrid curator-performers who would select and play sets of the day’s hottest records on turntables—the eponymous “discs”—and use complex analog techniques to tweak the music as it played.
+DJs still do all of this today—although the analog techniques have largely been replaced with digital software.
 While some DJs focus almost exclusively on setlist-building and nightclub performance and others are more production-oriented, most do a combination of both.

 At a Glance

-There are no educational or career prerequisites to working as a DJ: one simply needs drive, skill, and great musical sense.
-Live DJs might start out working friends' parties and events before progressing to independent DJ sets at local nightclubs, or touring as the opener for a similar musical act.
+DJs need drive, skill, and great musical sense.
+Training in electronic performance, live DJs might start out working friends’ parties and events before progressing to independent DJ sets at local nightclubs or touring as the opener for a similar musical act.

-Live DJs who are just starting out often work for free or for drinks, happy to have the chance to cut their teeth and test-drive their skills in a public space, with the goal of developing a following and then advancing to bigger rooms and larger paychecks.
-Some find regular work with event organizers who provide DJs for weddings, bar/bat mitzvahs, and corporate and other special events.
+Live DJs who are just starting out often cut their teeth and test-drive their skills in the public space, with the goal of developing a following and then advancing to bigger rooms and a larger paycheck while building relationships and their networks.
+Just like with a band, DJs start small and grow as they build a fanbase and audience.
+Some find regular work with event organizers who provide DJs for weddings, bar/bat mitzvahs, and corporate or other special events.

 - Music mixing (live and studio)

 - Music editing software

 - Great ears